When

 Exercising dogs in hot weather can be particularly dangerous and even fatal!

-With temperatures set to increase, we appealing to pet owners to keep their cats and dogs safely out of the sun.
+With temperatures set to soar, we are appealing to pet owners to keep their pets safely out of the sun.
 We’re particularly concerned about the number of dogs who are exercised in hot weather.

 Depending on your dog’s breed, coat, age and whether they are flat faced, they may not tolerate warm weather.
 Dogs’ paw pads can also burn on hot pavements.
 As a rule, if it’s too hot for your hand, it’s too hot for their paws.

-While exercise is important for dogs, it is not necessary in extreme heat and all dogs should be kept indoors, in the shade during periods of very hot weather.
+While exercise is important for dogs, it is not necessary in hot weather and all dogs should be kept safely indoors in cool rooms during periods of very hot weather.
+Please read our top tips for keeping your dog(s) happy without a walk here.

 Pet Tips for Hot Weather